Digital Accessibility for the d/Deaf and Hard of Hearing

 As you consider ways to make your digital content accessible to people with hearing impairments, aim to deliver an accessible experience for all of these groups.

-Here are four tips to help you make sure your content is accessible to people with hearing impairments.
-Several are geared toward a specific type of hearing loss, but we recommend adopting all of them to deliver the most inclusive experience possible.
+As you consider ways to improve the accessibility of your audio content, keep these tips in mind.
+Several are geared toward a specific type of hearing impairment, but we recommend adopting all of them to deliver the most inclusive experience possible.

 1. Provide Closed Captions and Transcripts